How to Increase Guest Post Conversions: A 5-Layer Framework

 Layer 1: Audience Match Is the Conversion Ceiling You Can’t Optimize Past

-I used to chase big domain authority numbers when picking guest post targets.
+I used to chase big DA numbers.
 DA 70+?
 Sign me up.
-But a guest post on a DA 80 marketing blog where your ideal customer (say, a VP of Engineering at a mid-market company) represents maybe 2% of the readership will underperform a DA 45 niche blog where 60% of readers match your buyer profile.
+But a guest post on a DA 80 marketing blog where your ICP represents 2% of the readership underperforms a DA 45 niche blog where 60% of readers match your buyer every time.

-Here’s a quick gut-check I run before pitching any site:
+Here’s my three-step gut-check before pitching any site:

 “A mailing list with 100 engaged subscribers is worth far more than a mailing list with 10,000 un-interested subscribers, and when it comes to blog followers the principle is no different.”